Code-Institute-Submissions/ElkeJohannes-online-resume/README.md

     * User error (me), misspelled the name of the files.
 6. After deployment to GitHub, several images in the readme where not displaying
     * Locally used a '\' where GitHub requires a '/'.
 So in file names this was: assets\images\wireframes\home.png.
 Now changed to assets/images/wireframes/Home.png (because capitalization needs to be the same as well)
+7. After deployment to GitHub, the link to Unsplash was not working
+    * Inserted the link using only www. format, now added https:// in front

 ---